Toloka/docs-tolokers/en/common/captcha.md

 # Entering captchas

-In Toloka, captchas are entertaining mini games that can distract you from your tasks for a few seconds.
+In Toloka, captchas are entertaining mini games that can distract you from your projects for a few seconds.
 The games are simple, quick, and easy.
 The captchas don&apos;t contain any foreign words, only pictures and clear symbols.
 At the same time, captchas are good at protecting Toloka from robots and cheaters.

 ## Captcha examples {#example-captcha}